project-meucci/thimm.github.io/docs/Farmerama/52-oxford-real-farming-conference-social-justice-land-new-forms-of-land-ownership.md

 ---
-title: 52: Oxford Real Farming Conference, social justice & land, new forms of land ownership
+title: 52 Oxford Real Farming Conference Social Justice Land New Forms Of Land Ownership
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2020-01-26)